Aimeedeer/coconut-report/content/posts/life-and-health-during-pandemic.md

 feel even more lonely.
 That's hurting.

-Struggling as social-distancing keeps us away from our friends and families.
-Connecting to friends by messaging or video calls are strongly needed.
-Sometimes I can feel that mild anger from friends if
-I didn't reply on time as they expected.
-This also reflects that putting our emotions on others that we can't control brings uncertainty that is not our intent.

 Wearing masks and keep a social distance that physically way, protecting others and ourselves as a whole turns out to be the new normal.
 People who don't follow the latest social habit could be considered to behave irresponsible to society.
+Our bodies can be forced by social norms.
-But our mind hasn't proved to get used to the new order that is needed.
+However, our minds haven't proved to get used to the new order that is needed.
-The most robust feature of human beings now is the most vulnerable.
+It suggests that once that is the most robust feature of human beings, now is the most vulnerable piece.

 It's relatively easy to build a healthy diet and excise habits as long as one is self-disciplined.
 Follow clear and basic rules for natural human bodies.
-Such as less fat food, more vegetables, and fruits for enough good fat and protein, vitamins, natural fiber, minerals, etc.
+Such as less fat food, more vegetables, and fruits with enough good fat and protein, vitamins, natural fiber, minerals, etc.

+Struggling as social-distancing keeps us away from our friends and families.
+Connecting to others by messaging or video calls are strongly needed.
+Sometimes I can feel that mild anger from friends if
+I didn't reply on time as they expected.
+Putting our emotions on others brings uncertainty that is not our intent.
+It's not a thing we can manage on ourselves like building a new diet habit.

 How to build our new mind model under global restrain?
-Can we customize our needs from some recipes?
-Can we buy any service to keep our mental health?
+Can we buy some existing recipes to meet our emotional needs?
+I hope I can help, but I don't know any answers.
+Perhaps, people who figure it out can also provide their suggestions and new recipes for the new social good.
+Besides waiting for a solution, if we find our unique positions in one or many social networks, aka communities, would be a great start.